-The Retiree Health Insurance Subsidy (HIS) Program is a cost-sharing multiple employer defined benefit pension plan established under Section 112.363, Florida Statues to assist retired members of any State-administered retirement system in paying the costs of health insurance.
+The Retiree Health Insurance Subsidy (HIS) Program is a cost-sharing multiple employer defined benefit pension plan to assist retired members of any State-administered retirement system in paying the costs of health insurance under Section 112.363, Florida Statues.
+The College does not allocate HIS pension elements to the School.

 Chapter 121, Florida Statutes, also provides for nonintegrated, optional retirement programs in lieu of the FRS to certain members of the Senior Management Service Class (SMSC) employed by the State and faculty and specified employees of State colleges.
-The College does not allocate HIS costs to the School.

 Essentially all regular employees of the College are eligible to enroll as members of the State-administered FRS.
 Provisions relating to the FRS are established by Chapters 121 and 122, Florida Statutes; Chapter 112, Part IV, Florida Statutes; Chapter 238, Florida Statutes; and FRS Rules, Chapter 60S, Florida Administrative Code; wherein eligibility, contributions, and benefits are defined and described in detail.
 Such provisions may be amended at any time by further action from the Florida Legislature.
 The FRS is a single retirement system administered by the Florida Department of Management Services, Division of Retirement, and consists of two cost-sharing multiple employer defined benefit plans and other nonintegrated programs.
-A comprehensive annual financial report of the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services' Web site (www.dms.myflorida.com).
+A comprehensive annual financial report of the FRS, which includes its financial statements, required supplementary information, and other relevant information, is available from the Florida Department of Management Services' Web site (www.dms.myflorida.com).

-The College's pension expense totaled \$3,840,488 for the 2017-18 fiscal year which included \$3,101,055 pension expense for the FRS defined benefit plan and \$739,433 for the HIS plan.
+The College's pension expense totaled \$3,820,396 for the 2018-19 fiscal year which included \$3,135,145 pension expense for the FRS defined benefit plan and 685,251 for the HIS plan.